IsenrichO/react-timeline/STYLE_GUIDE.md

     ];
     ```

 * Avoid use of `switch` statements altogether.
 They are hard to outdent using the standard whitespace rules above, and are prone to error due to missing `break` statements.
-See [this article](http://ericleads.com/2012/12/switch-case-considered-harmful/) for more detail.
+See [this article][ref-switch-case-harmful] for more detail.

 * Prefer single quotes around JavaScript strings, rather than double quotes.
 Having a standard of any sort is preferable to a mix-and-match approach, and single quotes allow for easy embedding of HTML, which prefers double quotes around tag attributes.